 - Veneers – Dental veneers are tooth-colored, as thick as a wafer, and made from porcelain or resin.
 Your dentist can bond a veneer to the surface of a tooth in order to change its color or shape or to overcome chips, cracks, and gaps.
 Veneers are often an alternative to dental bonding and dental crowns, and if a patient takes care of them, they can last upward of 20 years.

 - Teeth Whitening – Whitening is perhaps the most prevalent cosmetic dental treatment, and people have access to both over-the-counter products and in-office treatments to remove stains and brighten their teeth.
 Teeth whitening is arguably the least expensive way to enhance your smile, and while in-office options may cost more, they are also more effective and safer for your overall oral health as well.

 Perfect Your Smile

 Dr. Jeffrey D. Clark is among the premier cosmetic dentists in the Greater Scottsdale area and has served this community for more than 20 years!
 His practice is inviting and comfortable and features all the modern amenities and technologies one should expect from a state-of-the-art dental facility.
 As our patient, you will benefit from a personalized smile makeover and have access to a full range of cosmetic procedures, including teeth whitening, Invisalign clear aligners, implants, same-day crowns, porcelain veneers, and much more.

-Scottsdale Dental Excellence is conveniently located in North Scottsdale at the southwest corner of Bell Road and the 101 Freeway.
+Scottsdale Cosmetic Dentistry Excellence is conveniently located in North Scottsdale at the southwest corner of Bell Road and the 101 Freeway.
 Achieve the healthy and beautiful smile you deserve.
 Contact us at 480 585 1853 with any questions or to schedule an appointment.